1.INDIA RELIEF FEATURES

 6. Without Himalayas India would have been a desert.

-5 The portion lying to the south of Narmada, a triangular landmass, is called the Deccan
+5. The portion laying to the south of Narmada, a triangular landmass, is called the Deccan plateau.

 Indian Standard Time: